ssorj/skupper-docs/input/operation/api/index.md

 * [Link sites](site-linking.html) - Link sites to form a network
 * [Expose services](service-exposure.html) - Expose application
   services on the network

+## Unfiled

+A typical workflow is to create a site, link sites together, and expose services to the application network.